Nagasaichowdary/genai-ner-bart-gradio/README.md

 To design and develop a prototype application for Named Entity Recognition (NER) by leveraging a fine-tuned BART model and deploying the application using the Gradio framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:
+The goal is to develop an application that can accurately recognize and categorize named entities such as persons, organizations, locations, dates, etc., from input text.
+By fine-tuning a pre-trained BART model specifically for NER tasks, the system should be able to understand contextual relationships and identify relevant entities.
+The Gradio framework will be used to build a user-friendly interface for real-time interaction and evaluation.
 ### DESIGN STEPS:

 #### STEP 1: